Microphone speech streaming recognition using the API v3

 python3 output/test.py --secret ${API_KEY}

-This runs a speech recognition script in the terminal.
-It expects microphone-recorded speech as an input.
+This will run a speech recognition script in the terminal.
+It expects microphone-recorded speech as input data.

 9. Speak using a microphone.

-The recorded speech is output to the terminal.
+The recorded speech will be output to the terminal.
 Here is an example:

 type=status_code, alternatives=None